How to create a custom CRM#

 items = Interactions.lookupRecords(Contact=$id, Type="To-Do") return min(items.Date) if items else None

 Paste it in, or type in.
 When typing in multi-line formulas, use

 Enter to save.

-It’s also a good time to change the type of this column to “Date”.
+It’s also a good time to change the column type to “Date”.
 Open Column Options, and select “Date” for the type.
-You can choose the Date Format right below the type.
+You can choose the Date Format directly below the type.